Friday, June 13, 2014

 "When God looks at you, He doesn't look on the outward appearance," Graham said to the diverse crowd.
 "The Bible says He looks upon the heart."

 Religious traditions can be a valuable way to sustain people during life’s tough times.
 And the familiar traditions of childhood may be more helpful than abandoning them for the sake of creating some megachurch without deep roots.
 I’m not about bashing traditions.
 But a big tent attitude can mean coming together for special events.
-Times to pray, share encouraging texts, and celebrate together—not just following disasters but more like community services at Easter for Christians.
+Times to pray, share encouraging texts, and celebrate events together—not just following disasters but more like community services at Easter for Christians.
 To use a psychologist’s phrase (Barbara Fredickson), we need to broaden and build on the positive, which has the potential to heal rather than destroy.

-Christian activist Brian MacLaren invites religious people to endorse a Generous Orthodoxy.
+Christian activist Brian McLaren invites religious people to endorse a Generous Orthodoxy.
 Of course, he takes flak too.
 Many fear giving up the truth.
 Many wonder what they have in common with other religious tribes.
 Fortunately, more and more people are finding ways to value their traditions and those of others.

 5. Foster cooperation and compassion.